ALL ABOUT PATCHOULI OIL

 CONTRAINDICATIONS FOR PATCHOULI OIL

-As with all other New Directions Aromatics essential oils, Patchouli Essential Oil should never be ingested due to its toxicity.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 It is imperative to consult a medical practitioner before using Patchouli Essential Oil for therapeutic purposes.
 Pregnant and nursing women and those taking prescription drugs are especially advised not to use Patchouli Essential Oil without the medical advice of a physician.
 The oil should always be stored in an area that is inaccessible to children, especially those under the age of 7.

 The aroma of Patchouli Essential Oil, though sweet and often alluring, may be considered too powerful and long-lasting for some and thus unpleasant, irritating, or overstimulating.
 The strength of its scent means that it can be used sparingly and still be therapeutically beneficial.
 The sedative properties of Patchouli Oil can alter energy levels.
 Individuals who are recovering from illnesses or who suffer from eating disorders should avoid using Patchouli Essential Oil, as it can cause a loss of appetite.